 Personal GPS Tracker

 A number of systems have been developed which use a GPS to evaluate your current position and transmit that to a satellite.
-One example is the SPOT system.
-The system allows 4 levels of message to be transmitted:
+Examples include:

 - Inreach, through systems like Garmin InReach and Delorme InReach